tahiri-lab/ClonalTreeClustering/src/README.md

 # ClonalTreeClustering

 ## Overview
 ClonalTreeClustering is part of a project to cluster B cell lineage trees.
-The objective of ClonalTreeClustering is to read and store B cell line trees in a C++ data structure.
-It also aims to construct a matrix of distances between all pairs of nodes.
+The aim of ClonalTreeClustering is to read and construct a distance matrix between all pairs of nodes for each of the trees contained in the Newick file provided as input to the program.
+The program also builds a map containing abundance information for all nodes in each tree.

+This is then used to build clusters of B cell line trees using the [KMeansSuperTreeClustering](https://github.com/tahiri-lab/KMeansSuperTreeClustering) program.

 This README provides instructions on how to compile and run the program.

 ### 1st version
 Files with "V1" in their name correspond to the first version of ClonalTreeClustering.
 Its purpose was to read and store B cell line trees in a C++ data structure before constructing a matrix of distances between all pairs of nodes.
 This version is no longer in use, see version 2.